-- (b) provide for the internal affairs of the Senate; - (c) express confirmation of the Governor's appointments: - (d) make recommendations concerning the districting and apportionment plan as provided by Article V, section $14\,(4)$, of the Montana Constitution. - S40-20.
+(b) provide for the internal affairs of the Senate;

+- (c) express confirmation of the Governor's appointments; - (d) make recommendations concerning the districting and apportionment plan as provided by Article V, section 14(4), of the Montana Constitution. - S40-20.
 Introduction.
 (1) Upon receiving a bill or resolution in duplicate from a Senator, the Secretary of the Senate shall assign an appropriate sequential number, which constitutes introduction of the legislation. - (2) Bills and resolutions may be preintroduced, assigned to committee, and printed prior to the legislative session.
 The Legislative Council shall be responsible for assuring the preintroduction intent from each Senator and presenting such legislation to the Secretary of the Senate. - (3) Upon referral to committee, the Secretary of the Senate shall publicly post a listing of the bill or resolution by a summary of its title, together with a notation of the committee to which it has been assigned. - S40-30.
 Additional sponsors.
-(1) Additional sponsors may be ndded on motion of the chief sponsor at any time prior to a standing committee report on the bill or resolution.
-Forms for adding sponsors will be supplied on request by the Secretary of the Senate.

-- (2) Upon passage of the motion, the names of the additional sponsors will be printed in the journal and the form containing the signatures of the additional sponsors will be forwarded to the Legislative Council with the original bill for the inclusion of the names in subsequent printings of the bill or resolution. - S40-40.
+(1) Additional sponsors may be added on motion of the chief sponsor at any time prior to a standing committee report on the bill or resolution.
+Forms for adding sponsors will be supplied on request by the Secretary of the Senate. - (2) Upon passage of the motion, the names of the additional sponsors will be printed in the journal and the form containing the signatures of the additional sponsors will be forwarded to the Legislative Council with the original bill for the inclusion of the names in subsequent printings of the bill or resolution. - S40-40.
 Reading limitations.
 (1) Except for consent calendar bills, every bill shall be read three times prior to passage, either by title or by summary of title as provided in these rules. - (2) No bill or resolution shall have more than one reading on the same day except the last legislative day. - (3) No amendment may be offered on third reading. - S40-50.
 Rules for questions requiring other than a majority vote.
-(1) When a question requires more than a majority vote for final passage, a majority vote is sufficient to decide any question relating to the question prior to third reading. - (2) Any vote in the Senate on a bill proposing an amendment to the Montana Constitution under circumstances in which there exists the mathematical possibility of obtaining the necessary two-thirds vote of the Legislature will cause the bill to progress as though it had received the majority vote. - (3) If a bill has been amended in the House of Representatives and the amendments are accepted by the Senate, the bill shall again be placed on third reading in the Senate to determine if the required number of votes has been cast.
+(1) When a question requires more than a majority vote for final passage, a majority vote is sufficient to decide any question relating to the question prior to third reading. - (2) Any vote in the Senate on a bill proposing an amendment to the Montana Constitution under circumstances in which there exists the mathematical possibility of obtaining the necessary two-thirds vote of the Legislature will cause the bill to progress as though it had received the majority vote.